ThutaZaw2603/Git-Clone-1/README.md

 # Git-Clone-1
 Git and git hub learning.
-Git repo cloning from the github
+Git repo cloning from the github.